-Research into Burmese Transitional Architecture Mon – Pyu – Pagan Period from the 7th – 9th century AD., is assumed that the Mon were most likely to have been the most culturally advanced people in the South-Western part of South East Asia.
-Early Mon culture was heavily influenced by both the cultural and religious beliefs of their northern Indian neighbors across the Bay of Bengal, more so than their immediate neighbors the Pyu whose civilization came to a slow demise starting from the end of the 9th century until the 11th century.
+Research into Burmese Transitional Architecture Mon – Pyu – Pagan Period from the 7th – 9th century AD., assumed that the Mon were most likely to have been the most culturally advanced people in the South-Western part of South East Asia.
+Early Mon culture was heavily influenced by both the cultural and religious beliefs of their northern Indian neighbours across the Bay of Bengal, more so than their immediate neighbours the Pyu whose civilization came to a slow demise starting from the end of the 9th century until the 11th century.

-Architectural monuments from the Mon and Pyu civilizations included characteristically shaped stupa’s, sculptures in bronze and stone, and minor arts were executed with a high degree of skill.
-Some of the stone sculptures show characteristics similar to the late Gupta or post Gupta style.
+Architectural monuments from the Mon and Pyu civilizations included characteristically shaped stupas, sculptures in bronze and stone, and minor arts were executed with a high degree of skill.
+Some of the stone sculptures show characteristics similar to the late Gupta or post-Gupta style.

-During the reign of king Anawrahta, unprecedented cultural and religious developments took place.
-A large number of monuments were built as well as a huge number of high quality sculptures and wall murals, many have survived until present times.
+During the reign of King Anawrahta, unprecedented cultural and religious developments took place.
+A large number of monuments were built as well as a huge number of high-quality sculptures and wall murals, many have survived until present times.
 The Pagan period is regarded as the greatest period in the history of Myanmar art and architecture.